mbrio/backbone.suggestions/README.md

   * `suggested` = The callback that is executed when suggestions are displayed.
   * `loading` = The callback that is executed when a remote call is loading.
   * `error` = The callback that is executed when an AJAX error occurs.
+  * `enabled` = The callback that is executed when the view is enabled.
+  * `disabled` = The callback that is executed when the view is disabled.

 Example
 -------